 - An instance of your target database server to host SSISDB.
-If you don’t already have one, create an Azure SQL Database server (without a database) using the Azure portal by navigating to the SQL Server (logical server only) form.
+If you don’t already have one, create a logical SQL server (without a database) using the Azure portal by navigating to the SQL Server (logical server only) form.

-- SSIS must be provisioned in Azure Data Factory (ADF) containing Azure-SSIS Integration Runtime (IR) with the destination SSISDB hosted by the instance of Azure SQL Database server (as described in the article Provision the Azure-SSIS Integration Runtime in Azure Data Factory).
+- SSIS must be provisioned in Azure Data Factory (ADF) containing Azure-SSIS Integration Runtime (IR) with the destination SSISDB hosted by SQL Database (as described in the article Provision the Azure-SSIS Integration Runtime in Azure Data Factory).

 Assess source SSIS projects/packages

-While assessment of source SSISDB is not yet integrated into the Database Migration Assistant (DMA) or the Azure Database Migration Service (DMS), your SSIS projects/packages will be assessed/validated as they are redeployed to the destination SSISDB hosted on an Azure SQL Database server.
+While assessment of source SSISDB is not yet integrated into the Database Migration Assistant (DMA) or the Azure Database Migration Service (DMS), your SSIS projects/packages will be assessed/validated as they are redeployed to the destination SSISDB hosted by Azure SQL Database.

 Migrate SSIS projects/packages

-To migrate SSIS projects/packages to Azure SQL Database server, perform the following steps.
+To migrate SSIS projects/packages to Azure SQL Database, perform the following steps.

 Open SSMS, and then select Options to display the Connect to Server dialog box.

-On the Login tab, specify the information necessary to connect to the Azure SQL Database server that will host the destination SSISDB.
+On the Login tab, specify the information necessary to connect to the server that will host the destination SSISDB.